peterkuma/ccbrowse/README.md

 ## Deployment

 For a production deployment, it is recommended to start ccbrowse through the operating system init system.
-To install:
+Below is an example how to create a new operating system user `ccbrowse`, install ccbrowse in this user's home directory, and register a new system service to run ccbrowse on system start:

 ```sh
 adduser --system --group --shell /bin/bash ccbrowse